 In dental school, we were advised that one impact of human evolution is smaller mouths and eventually less teeth.
 That means less room for the tongue to fit in the mouth and more of it forced into the throat.
-Weston Price's work showed smaller mouths and crowded teeth in second and third generation families moving from primitive society settings into modern civilization.

 Perhaps that is why we see such a high incidence of orthodontics, sleep apnea and ADHD in our society.
-I believe that ADHD is just reaction to excess adrenaline type hormone secretion.
+I believe that ADHD is just a reaction to excess adrenaline type hormone secretion.
 Its incidence increases when the adult teeth come into a not yet full size adult jaw.